 Principal components analysis identifies the directions in high dimensional space that best describe the dataset.
 This may not always be what we are looking for.
-For a simple example, look at figure ??.
+For a simple example, look at figure \ref{figure} .
 In this case, we have two classes of data item.
 Each varies a lot in the x direction and little in the y direction.
 If we project onto the first principal component, the outcome represents variance in the data well, but suppresses the difference between the two classes.
 For many applications - for example, classification - we are interested in directions that emphasize the differences between classes.
 One very important construction for such directions can be used for classification and for regression.

-Assume we have a dataset of N items, each with two components \mathbf{x}i and \mathbf{y}i .
-This is quite like the situation we faced in classification, where we had a feature vector \mathbf{x}i and a label y_i for each data item; but now instead of having just a label, we have a vector.
+Assume we have a dataset of N items, each with two parts \mathbf{x}i and \mathbf{y}i .
+We assume that at least \mathbf{x}i has high dimension.
+We also assume that $\mathsf{mean}(\{\mathbf{x}\}) = 0$ and $mean(\{y\}) = 0$.
+This simplifies notation, and is easy to achieve (subtract the mean).
+This is a mild generalization of what occurred in classification, where we had a feature vector \mathbf{x}i and a label y_i for each data item; but now instead of having just a label, we have a vector.
 This situation arises in practice quite often.
 For example, \mathbf{x}i might be a vector that describes an image and \mathbf{y}i might be a vector that describes a caption for that image.
-If we have a classification problem with C classes, we might choose \mathbf{y}i to be a vector with zero in all components except the one corresponding to the class (this is sometimes known as a one-hot vector).
+If we have a classification problem with Cclasses, we might choose \mathbf{y}i to be a vector with zero in all components except the one corresponding to the class (this is sometimes known as a one-hot vector).
+We wish to choose projections of x and y to a shared low dimensional space, so that the projections in this space are strongly correlated to one another.